ryanallen/words-of-my-perfect-teacher/README.md

 - Em- and en-dashes use closed style (no spaces).
 - Missing chapters added to the Part Three intro.
 - Run-in labels and inline lists are all made headings, so every section appears in the contents.
-- Illustrations are hand-copied from the original woodblock prints by [Ryan Allen](https://github.com/ryanallen).
+- Illustrations are hand-copied from the original woodblock prints by [Könchok Gyurmé Tenzin](https://github.com/ryanallen).
 - Paragraphs use a blank line between them rather than a first-line indent, as is standard for screen reading.
 - Horizontal rules mark soft section breaks&mdash;transitions more significant than a paragraph but without a heading.